main logo icon

 Most important pattern: edge devices

-Of the 59 KEV entries that were updated in 2025 to reflect ransomware exploitation, 19 target network security appliances — VPNs, firewalls, gateway proxies, the Citrix and Ivanti and Fortinet and Palo Alto and Zimbra family of edge boxes that an enterprise typically buys to protect the perimeter.
+Of the 59 KEV entries whose ransomware flag was flipped during 2025, 19 target network security appliances: VPNs, firewalls, gateway proxies, the Citrix and Ivanti and Fortinet and Palo Alto and Zimbra family of edge boxes that an enterprise typically buys to protect the perimeter.
 CL0P used CitrixBleed 2 (CVE-2025-5777) and Oracle E-Business Suite (CVE-2025-61882, CVE-2025-61884) to mass-exfiltrate; UNC5221 chained CVE-2025-0282 and then CVE-2025-22457 against Ivanti Connect Secure VPN appliances.
 Edge devices are the single hottest segment of the 2025 KEV catalog.
+Those silent flag flips were surfaced by GreyNoise's analysis of CISA's unpublicized KEV ransomware updates, which found the flipped entries led by Microsoft (16), Ivanti (6), Fortinet (5), Palo Alto Networks (3) and Zimbra (3).
+The CrowdStrike 2026 Global Threat Report corroborates the pattern from the attacker side: 40 percent of the vulnerabilities exploited by China-nexus adversaries targeted edge devices that typically lack comprehensive monitoring.

 Chart Vuln Kev Additions